-- A District employee who holds a Texas handgun license stores a handgun or other firearm in a locked vehicle in a parking lot, parking garage, or other parking area provided by the District, provided the handgun or other firearm is not in plain view; or - 2.
+- Use or possession of a firearm by a specific employee is authorized by Board action.
+[See the CKE series] [see the CKE series]: - 2.
+A District employee who holds a Texas handgun license stores a handgun or other firearm in a locked vehicle in a parking lot, parking garage, or other parking area provided by the District, provided the handgun or other firearm is not in plain view; or - 3.
 The use, possession, or display of an otherwise prohibited weapon takes place as part of a District-approved activity supervised by proper authorities.
 [See FOD]